 The quintessential Nestlé Toll House chocolate chip cookie recipe- time-honored, kid-tested and approved for generations- continues to reign supreme, even now for those who need to eat gluten-free! Éban’s Bakehouse GF AP Flour Blend subbed in for regular AP flour bakes up warm and gooey chocolate chip cookies as good as Grandma Wakefield ever made!
-Makes about 5 dozen cookies.

 Ingredients

-¾ cup sugar, granulated
+¾ cup Sugar, granulated

-¾ cup brown sugar, packed
+¾ cup Brown Sugar, packed

-2 cups Nestlé’s semisweet chocolate chips (12 oz pkg)
+2 cups Nestlé’s Semisweet Chocolate Chips (12 oz pkg)

-1 cup pecans, chopped (optional)
+1 cup Pecans, chopped (optional)

 1. Preheat oven to 375 degrees F.